 Struggling to pack hot foods without adding heft to your little one’s load?
 The Omie Box is here to help.
 What sets this lunch box apart is the removable insulated stainless steel thermos food jar designed to keep foods hot.
 Not planning on a hot lunch?
 No problem… Just take the thermos out.
 The other three compartments are great for sides and snacks.
 The built-in handle is a nice touch, allowing your little one to carry his lunch around without needing an outer bag.

 The lunch box is easy to open, and the lid to the thermos was designed with tots in mind.
-That said, some reviewers say that it’s a bit difficult for little hands to open and close, so it may be a better option for older, more agile kids.
+That said, some reviewers say that it’s a bit difficult for little hands to open and close, so it may be a better option for older children.

 Not to brag (cough), but we know about sippy cups.
 We’ve written about how to transition from bottles to sippy cups and have logged countless hours assessing them to tell you what’s what in the Sippy Cup Smackdown.